Parametrics of electromagnetic searches for axion dark matter: Parametrics of DM detection

 If we read out our signal using a phase-invariant, SQL-limited amplifier coupled weakly to the target (i.e.\ in `op-amp' mode~\cite{Clerk_2010}), then from appendix~\ref{seclinamp}, the SNR from an axion signal satisfies

 where $S_n$ summarises the effects of any additional noise (beyond amplifier backaction, imprecision, and zero-point fluctuations), referred back to $A_b$.
-For example, given thermal noise at temperature $T$, we have $S_n \ge 2 n_T \tchi_i$, where $n_T(\omega) \equiv (e^{\omega/T}-1)^{-1}$.\footnote{ While the thermal fluctuations of $A_b$ are set by $2 n_T \tchi_i$, if the amplifier is coupled to other degrees of freedom, then the total effect of thermal noise on the output may be greater. } We assume that the spatial profile of $\Ja$ can be treated as constant in time, to begin with.
+For example, if the target is subject to thermal noise at temperature $T$, we have $S_n \ge 2 n_T \tchi_i$, where $n_T(\omega) \equiv (e^{\omega/T}-1)^{-1}$.\footnote{ While the thermal fluctuations of $A_b$ are set by $2 n_T \tchi_i$, if the amplifier is coupled to other degrees of freedom, then the total effect of thermal noise on the output may be greater. } We assume that the spatial profile of $\Ja$ can be treated as constant in time, to begin with.